- What is a New Generation Co-op?

 10. Where can we find out more about New Generation Co-ops?

 Prompted by the success of the new generation co-op movement in the North Central US, governments, universities and other organizations have developed substantial Internet databases and other information sources.
 Here in Canada, the University of Saskatchewan’s Centre for the Study of Cooperatives was one of the first and remains a key resource.
-Its list of world-wide co-op information sites is excellent.
-Manitoba (case studies), BC, and Ontario have also made significant contributions.

 The United States Department of Agriculture (USDA) has been a long-time champion of co-ops through its Cooperative Extension Service.
 Most of the USDA’s efforts in this area are in conjunction with the Land Grant Universities.
 Notable resources include the Wisconsin Center for Cooperatives and the Quentin Burdick Center For Cooperatives in North Dakota.